php-fig/fig-standards/proposed/http-handlers/request-handlers-meta.md

 these to work in either situation, we need to write them such that they interact appropriately.

-Generally speaking, implementors of middleware should follow these guidelines:
+Implementors of middleware striving for maximum interoperability may want to consider the following guidelines:

 - Test the request for a required condition.
 If it does not satisfy that condition, use a composed prototype response or a composed response factory